wicadmin/LTE-Modem-Dashboard/README.md

 New Dashboard will have a different architecture and use the following components:

+Server side:
 * InfluxDB v2 - Time Series Data store (has Dashboard capabilities also)
 * Telegraf - Get data from MQTT and store in Influxdb
 * MQTT - Get data from modem and for Telegraf to consume
 * Grafana - Dashboard for displaying the measurements

+Modem side:
+* Shell scripts from this project

 ![Imgur](https://i.imgur.com/nhg3e9d.jpg)